edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/recovery.md

 To obtain the master key, [the manifest allows for specifying a designated *recovery key*](../reference/manifest.md).
 The recovery key is a public RSA key.
 During the initial upload of the manifest, EdgelessDB returns the master key RSA-encrypted with the public key specified in the manifest.

-!> The holder of the corresponding private key can recover the database and therefore, access the content of the database.
-It is important that this key is kept somewhere safe.
+!> The holder of the corresponding private key can recover the database and, therefore, access the contents of the database.
+It's important that this key is kept secure.
 After the initial upload of the manifest, EdgelessDB will not release the master key.

 ## Adding a recovery key to the manifest
 Generate an RSA key pair: